reekotubbs/Pixel_OpenCL_Fix/README.md

 - Google Pixel 3 XL G013C

 ### Usage
+- Visit this page from your Pixel Device using your Chrome Browser in Desktop Mode
-- Click on this repository's "Code" button and select "Download ZIP" from your Google Pixel Device
+- Click on this repository's "Code" button and select "Download ZIP"
 - From Magisk's Module tab, click on install from storage and choose the downloaded zip
 - Reboot device